bagisto/bagisto-docs/cart_catalog_rule.md

 layout: default
 ---

-## Revampment of Catalog & Cart rule
+## Revamping the Catalog & Cart Rule

 There is a revamping of cart & catalog rule at the code level.
 The user needs to upgrade their bagisto version to v0.1.9 for the usage of our cart & catalog rule.
-To upgrade the module, below points must be followed:
+To upgrade the module, the points below must be followed:

 1. Initially, the user needs to take a backup of their project database.